 Threats and ContaminantsOn-site groundwater is contaminated with a few volatile organic compounds (VOCs).
 Contamination levels are decreasing, both in terms of number of contaminants detected and in concentration.
 There is no evidence indicating the presence of a groundwater plume.
-Methane concentrations in the landfill gas continues to dissipate, to the point where the existing methane venting system no longer needs to be operated.
+Methane concentrations in the landfill gas continues to dissipate, to the point where the existing methane venting system is shut down.

 Most residents downgradient of the site are connected to an alternate water supply, thereby minimizing potential receptors of contaminated groundwater from the site.
 Although historically there have been sporadic detections of metals outside of the landfill boundaries, tests of drinking water wells in 1998 revealed that such metal contaminants were significantly lower (i.e., one or two orders of magniture less) than federal drinking water standards.